Stocks on track for worst week since financial crisis

-Similarly, the S&P 500 bounced back from the worst of its selloff and re-emerged from correction territory.
-The index was down 1.3% midday.
+Similarly, the S&P 500 briefly bounced back from the worst of its selloff but continues to flirt with falling into a correction.
+The index was down 2% in the early afternoon.

-Both indexes remain on track for their worst week since the fall of 2008, the midst of the financial crisis.
+Both indexes are on track for their worst week since the fall of 2008, the midst of the financial crisis.

-The Nasdaq Composite also bounced back from morning lows, but remained in correction territory.
-The index, which was the only major stock index to end Wednesday in the green, was down 1.7% around midday, more than 10% below its latest peak.
+The Nasdaq Composite also bounced back from morning lows around midday, but fell back into correction in the early afternoon.
+The index, which was the only major stock index to end Wednesday in the green, was down 2.2% in the early afternoon, more than 10% below its latest peak.

 Stocks have been selling off around the world all week as investors fret about the spread of the virus.